jeffvswanson/built/README.md

 - Consider a batch update

 ## Testing
+- Add a more robust set of unit tests, e.g., utilize property based testing with hypothesis.
+- Higher test coverage for more edge cases/error conditions.
 - Create a functional test environment to run commands against an existing database backend.